Interactive Mass Customization

 On many occasions, it will be essential for the company to have direct communication with its customers (as in the shoe or eyeglass business) to answer any questions and explain everything it can offer; this communication process would not have to repeat in each interaction since the design selected by the customer can use in future purchases.

-2. Flexible Customisation
+2. Flexible Customization

 This strategy works when the product or service starts with a standardized model that can adapt to customers’ needs without the company having to direct it at every step.
 For example, what can do with the technology of LED spotlights that control utilizing an application: depending on the visual sensitivity and preferences of the person, the light is changed to warmer or colder, more intense or dimmer spectrums, even they change colour if the model allows it.